dapplo/Dapplo.CaliburnMicro/doc/articles/cards.md

 This project makes it possible to show adaptive cards, as described here: http://adaptivecards.io, in form of a toast near the system tray.

-You need to extend AdaptiveCardTrayIconViewModel, instead of TrayIconViewModel.
+You will need to:

-Use the IEventAggregator to send an AdaptiveCard, this than will be automatically shown.
+1. instanciate an AdaptiveCard
+2. get a reference to the ToastConductor
+3. Call toastConductor.ActivateItem(new AdaptiveCardViewModel(card));

+It's possible to bring your own style, by extending the AdaptiveCardViewModel & AdaptiveCardView with your own versions